EEG Foundation Challenge: From Cross-Task to Cross-Subject EEG Decoding: Competition description

 \subsection{Metrics}

-We employ carefully selected metrics to evaluate performance on each challenge, ensuring they reflect real-world utility and statistical robustness. \paragraph{Challenge 1} Contestants will predict behavioural performance (response time and success rate) in the Contrast Change Detection (CCD) task using EEG data from the Surround Suppression (SuS) task and pre-trial EEG.
-The evaluation metric $\metric_1$ for this challenge is a combination of four metrics.
-The Mean Absolute Error $\metric_\mae$ is the primary metric for response time prediction, measuring the average absolute difference between predicted and actual response times in milliseconds, it is selected for its clinical interpretability.
-The Coefficient of Determination $\metric_\Rtwo$ is a secondary metric for response time prediction, quantifying the proportion of variance explained by the model; it provides insight into capturing individual differences.
-The Area Under the ROC Curve $\metric_\roc$ is the primary metric for success rate prediction, measuring the model's ability to discriminate between successful and unsuccessful trials, this metric is robust to class imbalance.
-The last metric is the balanced Accuracy $\metric_\acc$, acting as a secondary metric for success rate prediction, calculating the average of sensitivity and specificity.
-The metric for this challenge is:
+We employ carefully selected metrics to evaluate performance on each challenge, ensuring they reflect real-world utility and statistical robustness. \paragraph{Challenge 1} Contestants will predict behavioural performance, i.e., the \textbf{response time}, in the Contrast Change Detection (CCD) task using EEG data from the Surround Suppression (SuS) task and pre-trial EEG.
+We decided not to use correct/incorrect classifications for this challenge.
+The evaluation metric for this regression challenge is the normalized root mean square error $\nrmse{\cdot, \cdot}$ between the true and predicted response time.
+The normalized root mean square error is the metric quantifying prediction error magnitude, providing a clinically interpretable measure of prediction deviation Formally, this metric is defined as follows: